Feyerabend/cc/ch08/addition/model/README.md

 **Aristotle** identified the first formal system of inference in the *Prior Analytics*: the syllogistic.
-A syllogism does not say that this particular argument is valid because of its content, but because of its *form* — the pattern of subject-predicate relations.
+A syllogism does not say that this particular argument is valid because of its content, but because of its *form*--the pattern of subject-predicate relations.
 This is already a gesture toward the separation of syntax from semantics, of form from meaning.

 **Leibniz** dreamed of a *characteristica universalis*, a universal symbolic language in which all